 Heater’s Island and the Piscataway Indians

-In chapter 16 of The Oberlin Anomaly, Sooleawa, sometimes known as Hannah Cassidy, tells the main characters, Jack Starkey and Sheila Cartwright that she was born on Heater’s Island near Frederick, MD in 1699.
+In chapter 17 of Oberlin’s Anomaly Sooleawa, sometimes known as Hannah Cassidy, tells the main characters, Jack Starkey and Sheila Cartwright that she was born on Heater’s Island near Frederick, MD in 1699.
 She and other characters in the novel identify themselves as Piscataway Indians.
 Historically the Piscataway were first encountered near the confluence of the Potomac River with Piscataway Creek in southern Maryland in 1608 by Captain John Smith.
 The Piscataway moved throughout the area, sometimes found as far north as the foothills of Virginia.

 Based on historical documents we have a picture of the Piscataway Fort on Heater’s Island.
 In 1699, two emissaries of the Virginia governor, Vandercastle and Harrison, traveled to the island and found a fort some fifty to sixty yards square and containing and surrounded by cabins.
 It was estimated that approximately three hundred people men, women and children inhabited the settlement.